Akash-Mittal/bp-wallet-grpc-spring/README.md

 * The user ID is Taken from Number of Users param (userID:1 for numberOfuser=1,userID:1,userID:2 for numberOfuser=2).
 * Database schema has been kept Simple with One table.
 * The actual applicable schema is included in `Future Aspiration Section` with SQL and Schema Diagram.
-* The Service Response/Request has been kept same for `RAPID (Rapid Application Development in Protyping)` Otherwise it should be different for each transaction type example /docs/wallet.proto.
+* The Service Response/Request has been kept same for `RAPID (Rapid Application Development in Pro-typing)` Otherwise it should be different for each transaction type example /docs/wallet.proto.
 * Implements limited caching  `spring-caching` although not bench-marked, it will play a crucial role with expanding user base.

 ### How to run `BPWS` and `BPWC` (run `gradlew.bat build` or `gradle build` in root project. first)